Jian Bo Shui Kueh

 What should I wear to Jian Bo Shui Kueh?

 Dress casually and comfortably.
-The verified details point to a $ street-food venue in Singapore, not a formal dining room, so formal clothing is not necessary.
+It is a $ street-food venue in Singapore, not a formal dining room, so formal clothing is not necessary.

 Is the tasting menu worth it at Jian Bo Shui Kueh?

-The verified information describes Jian Bo Shui Kueh as a street-food venue with $ pricing, not as a tasting-menu restaurant.
+Jian Bo Shui Kueh is a street-food venue with $ pricing, not as a tasting-menu restaurant.
 If a structured multi-course meal is what you want, choose another Singapore dining option.

 How far ahead should I book Jian Bo Shui Kueh?

-The verified information does not include booking details.
-What is confirmed is that Jian Bo Shui Kueh is open daily from 7 AM to 10 PM, so plan around those hours rather than assuming a reservation format.
+Booking details are not available.
+Jian Bo Shui Kueh is open daily from 7 AM to 10 PM, so plan around those hours rather than assuming a reservation format.

 What are alternatives to Jian Bo Shui Kueh in Singapore?